 July 2-20, 2018

 Take your teaching of Shakespeare to another level.
 Go beyond the Bard's words on the page and discover Shakespeare in the context that brought his works to life.
 Our three-week summer course at Shakespeare's Globe is the best way to learn to teach Shakespeare.
-You cannot make a better investment in your professional development.
 This invaluable experience will give you new perspectives that will elevate you as a teacher of Shakespeare.

 This program is ideally suited for inquisitive, adventurous English Language Arts teachers willing to work outside their comfort zone.
 Although participants engage with Shakespeare's work as texts to be performed, not simply read, "Teaching Shakespeare Through Performance" is not an acting program.
 The course is delivered with the knowledge that ELA teachers may have training or experience with performance-based methods of teaching Shakespeare.
 Applicants must be currently working as classroom teachers.

 Watch this short video from Danielle Peck, a teacher inspired

 by her experience studying with us at Shakespeare's Globe!

 Program cost of £3,024 includes tuition, accommodation, breakfast, and weekday dinners, as well as tickets to three Globe productions.

 Program cost does not include travel, travel insurance, medical insurance, or any other incidentals.
 Applicants must provide proof of overseas health insurance with application.